pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## dangle dangled (d)(reg)
 * Where have you dangled recently?
 * I dangled underneath the chin up bars at the park this morning.
 * I haven't dangled anywhere recently.

+## dare dared (d) (reg)
+* Have you ever played truth or dare?
+* He dared me to jump from the bridge into the river below.

 ## dance danced (t)(reg)